Luccy-svg/New_Movie_Studio_Project/README.md

 ### Data Analysis
 Data was explored and patterns were created:
 #### Top 10 genres
-The analysis was done by production_budget, worldwide_gross
+The analysis was done by production_budget, worldwide_gross and ROI:
 ![directors with high worldwide gross](images/directors_high_gross.png)
 ![genres with high worldwide gross](images/genre_worldwide_gross.png)
 ![Genres By ROI](images/Genres_By_ROI.png)
 #### Trend Analysis
-The analysis was done by ROI to show correlation of two variables(production_budget and worldwide-gross).
+The analysis was done by ROI to show correlation of two variables(production_budget and worldwide-gross):
 ![return on investment](images/production_vs_worldwide.png)
 ## Summary
 - A correlation of 0.78 was observed between production_budget and worldwide_gross.